Core stability: In practice

 Whenever a person moves, to lift something or simply to move from one position to another, the core region is tensed first.
 This tension is usually made unconsciously and in conjunction with a change in breathing pattern.
 An example to try is to sit in a chair and to reach forward over a table to pick up a cup.
 This movement is first accompanied by a tension in the core region of the abdomen and can be felt by placing one hand on the abdomen as the movement is made.

-As the load increases the key muscles contract around the viscera, which are in-compressible, to form a stable ball-like core region against which the forces are balanced in coordination with posture.
+As load increases, trunk muscles contract to raise intra-abdominal pressure around the relatively incompressible abdominal contents, contributing to spinal stability and force transmission in coordination with posture.

 It is commonly believed that core stability is essential for the maintenance of an upright posture and especially for movements and lifts that require extra effort such as lifting a heavy weight from the ground to a table.
 Without core stability the lower back is not supported from inside and can be injured by strain caused by the exercise.
 It is also believed that insufficient core stability can result in lower back pain and lower limb injuries.